- What, exactly, do you do?

 Why are you in Orange County (not Los Angeles)?

 Del Mar Media Arts' first location was in Hollywood/Burbank in 1980, followed by San Diego in 1983, and Orlando, Florida in 1985.
 In 1991 all offices were combined to our current location in Irvine, California.
 This became possible because of the rapid growth of the industry here over the last several years.

 We offer a variety of media courses at Del Mar Media Arts.
 They vary in length from six to eight weeks and time (12-18 hours of course work).
 The tuition ranges from $345 to $545 depending on the length and number of course hours.

 A $50 registration fee is required to hold a spot in a class.

 Are you an advanced fee talent service?

-DMA does not sign students to managerial contracts.
-DMA does not sell or promote photography of any kind.
+DMMA does not sign students to managerial contracts.
+DMMA does not sell or promote photography of any kind.
 Sources for artist promotional material are supplied but always optional to the student.

 Why do I need to attend a free seminar prior to receiving a full studio packet and list of classes?